Futtawuh/EnderCNC/Ender3CNC/readme.md

 ## My setup:

 Im just running the original MCU with Klipper for the control and Fusion360 for CAM (free version) with a klipperized post processor.
-So far nonreal issues.
+So far no real issues.
 You might want to swap to a board with TMC control (skr pico/micro4) if you realy want to push it.
 Im using an old laptop with Ubuntu with klipper on as a substitute for a Raspberry pi.

 You can ofcourse go the GRBL route if you want.
 I just wanted to use klipper since people coming from 3D printers are somewhat familiar with that.